HighOutputVentures/signalclout-ext/README.md

 ## Usage <a name = "usage"></a>

-- Once done, open a tab and go to [Bitclout](https://bitclout.com) and select a profile.
-You will be able to see the Signalclout icon beside the creator's profile picture.<br />
+- Once done, open a tab and go to [Bitclout](https://bitclout.com) then select a profile.
+You will be able to see the Signalclout icon beside the creator's profile avatar.<br />
 ![Image of 2.gif](./public/images/gifs/2.gif)

 - Click the button to view the creator's profile and details.<br />